Following their recent sell-out debut at Crazy Coqs, The Blue Hour returns to celebrate this vibrant, subversive, sexy and provocative music.

 In 1930, two young revolutionaries burst onto the Berlin music scene with their satirical opera, The Rise and Fall of the City of Mahagonny.
 It was a smash, capturing the febrile essence of the fragile Weimar Republic.
 The collaboration between Kurt Weill and Bertolt Brecht heralded a brief musical golden age at a time of impending darkness, when artists in underground nightclubs dissected the political maelstrom in the streets above.

-Between them, Sarah Gabriel (vocals), Tim Sutton (pianist and arranger), Gabriella Swallow (cello), and Beth Higham-Edwards (percussion) have performed at the National Theatre, RSC, Young Vic, Southbank Centre, Théâtre du Châtelet, Wigmore Hall, Cheltenham Festival, Shakespeare’s Globe and on tour with Rob Brydon, Hugh Jackman and Bryan Ferry.
-Following their recent sell-out debut as a quartet, they make their first appearance at Crazy Coqs to celebrate this vibrant, subversive, sexy and provocative music.
+Between them, Sarah Gabriel (vocals), Tim Sutton (pianist and arranger) and Gabriella Swallow (cello) have performed at the National Theatre, RSC, Young Vic, Southbank Centre, Théâtre du Châtelet, Wigmore Hall, Cheltenham Festival, Shakespeare’s Globe and on tour with Rob Brydon, Hugh Jackman and Bryan Ferry.